The deers loop trail : snowshoe Les Houches

 Embed this item to access it offline

-Winter loop in the heart of the forest, on the lookout for deer.
+A wintry circular trek in the heart of the forest, where you can spot deer.

-In the footsteps of large deer species, discover the secrets of the forest during the winter season.
+Follow in the footsteps of the large deer species and discover the secrets of winter in the forest.

 4 points of interest